 Although often referred to as a CBT Test, in fact taking a CBT is a day of training.
-No test is involved in the day, however if you are unsafe in any of the 5 parts of the day then may be asked to come back another day for further training.
+No test is involved in the day, however, if you are unsafe in any of the 5 parts of the day then you may be asked to come back another day for further training.

-To take your motorcycle training in Bristol you will need a provisional licence or full driving licence to be able to book your CBT course and train for your CBT certificate.
+You will need a provisional licence or full driving licence to be able to book your CBT course and train for your CBT certificate.

 Bristol CBT Training locations are ideally located, slightly away from the busy town roads and into the quieter residential roads.
 After training and passing your CBT test, you may face the busy roads of Victoria street or aim to become a master navigator of the heart of the city, at RideTo we will ensure that you get the best training available in the comfort of nearby quieter streets.